 The rally is divided into legs.
-Each leg contains 2 timed GPS controls.
-Each timed GPS control will be at a specified sign as described in the Route Instructions.
+Each leg contains multiple timed GPS controls.
+Each timed GPS control will be at a specified sign or landmark as described in the Route Instructions.
 Here is an example of how the control locations will be described: